2026 Design Awards Submissions

 Classifications

-For clarity, please designate the general classification of the submitted project from the following:
+For clarity, please designate the general classification of the submitted project from the following list (descriptions below):

 • New Construction